m-bock/purescript-transit/README.md

 This approach addresses all the drawbacks we saw earlier:

-- **Compile-time safety**: The compiler verifies that your `match` lines exactly correspond to the specification.
-Every transition in the spec must have a corresponding `match` line, and you can't add extra matches that aren't in the spec.
-If you miss a transition or add an invalid one, the code won't compile.
-- **No documentation drift**: The specification is the source of truth.
-If you change the spec, the compiler forces you to update the implementation to match, ensuring code and specification stay in sync.
+- **Explicit state machine specification**: The state machine's structure is defined explicitly in the type-level DSL.
+This specification serves as a single source of truth that is accessible for various purposes.

+- **No documentation drift**: Documentation such as state diagrams and transition tables can be generated directly from the specification, ensuring they always stay in sync with the code.

+- **Static analysis capabilities**: The specification can be converted into a graph data structure, enabling sophisticated static analysis of the state machine's properties without running the code.

 ### Writing Tests for the update function

+Before we move further, let's actually verify that our implementation of the update function works as we expect it to.
+We'll do this by writing some tests.

 #### Creating Variant Values